bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Partly Cloudy
+- Mostly Cloudy
-- 79% humidity
+- 81% humidity
 - 9 mph wind
-- 42% cloud cover
+- 64% cloud cover
-- 63 AQI 🟨
+- 65 AQI 🟨
 - About 10.2 inches of snow on the ground
 - 1.28 inches of snow and 0.11 inches of rain expected in the next 48 hours